margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for my car
 * Grateful for Johnny Cash's work in prisons helping people on the margins
 * Grateful for Dolly Parton's work to help those in the shadows
+* Grateful to feel inspired to dance in the coffeeshop
+* Grateful for the city of Charlotte
+* Grateful for new people in the city of Charlotte
 * Grateful for innovative ways to use trash and love the people
 * Grateful for the power of the people
 * Grateful for the Bible quote on "strangers" in former president's, Barack Obama's book "For we are strangers before thee, and sojourners, as were all our fathers." -1 Chronicles 29:15